Financing Your Extended Warranty Purchase

 Is financing warranty a good idea?

 Financing makes sense if you need coverage but lack upfront funds, especially with low interest rates.
-Avoid high-interest financing if possible, as it significantly increases total cost.
+Avoid high-interest financing if possible, as it increases total cost.

 Can I pay off warranty financing early?